Mephi78/obsidian-help-de/de/Obsidian Sync/Plans and storage limits.md

 ## Storage limits

-The amount of data you can store using [[Introduction to Obsidian Sync|Obsidian Sync]] depends on your subscription plan.
+The amount of data you can store using [[Obsidian Sync/Einführung|Obsidian Sync]] depends on your subscription plan.
 On the Sync Plus plan you can purchase additional storage up to 100 GB via [your account dashboard](https://obsidian.md/account/sync).
 See [[Frequently asked questions]] for more details.

 There is a single account-wide storage limit for all notes across your vaults. [[Version history]] and [[Attachments]] are also counted towards your account's storage limit.